Obstacker/juice-docs-v2/docs/user/legal/Resources/nv-una.md

 ## Limitations on Transfers

-**(a) Transfers.
+(a) Transfers.
 Governance Rights and Tokens are not transferable.
 Members may vote to allow or disallow the ability of Members to transfer their Governance Rights and/or Tokens by a vote facilitated via the Dapp.
 Tokens may become freely transferable to Ethereum addresses outside of the DAO ("External Addresses") by a vote of the Members.
 Tokens issued for the purpose of participating in governance by the DApp, or Snapshot, are transferable via "delegation".
-In the event the Tokens become freely transferable to an External Addresses, each Member agrees that holders of the External Address shall automatically be granted Membership rights within the DAO which “new” Members shall be subject to this Agreement.**
+In the event the Tokens become freely transferable to an External Addresses, each Member agrees that holders of the External Address shall automatically be granted Membership rights within the DAO which “new” Members shall be subject to this Agreement.s

 (b) Admission of Substituted Members.
 If the transferee is not already a Member, any transferee of Tokens that were transferred in accordance with the provisions of this Section shall be admitted as a Member.
 The DAO shall not recognize for any purpose any purported transfer of all or any part of a Member's interest or Tokens in the DAO, and no purchaser, assignee, transferee, or other recipient of all or any part of such Tokens shall become a Member hereunder unless:

 (i) Transfer of Tokens.
 The transferee of Tokens transferred the Tokens pursuant to this Section is admitted to the DAO as a transferee Member and shall succeed to the rights and liabilities of the transferor Member with respect to such transferred Tokens.

 (ii) Effect of Death, Dissolution, or Bankruptcy of a Member.
 Upon the death, incompetence, bankruptcy, insolvency, liquidation, or dissolution of a Member, the rights and obligations of that Member under this Agreement shall accrue to that Member's successor(s), estate, or legal representative, and each such Person shall be treated as an unadmitted transferee of that Member's Tokens, as described in the Act.